GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/oxtrust-ui.md

 |oxTrust authentication mode|This mode is used for authentication to the Gluu Server GUI|

-Gluu Server uses oxAuth as the first step of authentication in all kind of SSO protocols ( OpenID Connect, SAML, CAS )
+Gluu Server relies on its core component called oxAuth when authenticating users accessing its services.
+User authentication is mandatory step which precedes any interactions defined by a variety of supported SSO protocols ( OpenID Connect, SAML, CAS )

 ![default](../img/admin-guide/auth-management/default.png)

-* Authentication mode: This mode defines the mode used for general authentication with Service Providers.
-The mode defined under this tab will not affect the users accessing the oxTrust administrator interface.
+* Authentication mode: This control defines method used for general authentication in oxAuth by default.
+It will also be applied to users accessing the oxTrust administrator interface, unless overriden by "oxTrust authentication mode".
+Remote applications may also specify desired authentication method explicitly by including "acr_values=" url query parameter during initial authorization request of OpenID Connect flows.
-* oxTrust authentication mode: This mode is used when the user is accessing the oxTrust administrator interface using the gluu server hostname.
+* oxTrust authentication mode: This control defines authentication method used when user is accessing the oxTrust administrator interface.
+By setting "oxTrust authentication mode" to some other (possibly stricter, like Duo auth) method you may ensure administrator's tools are properly protected against malicious users.
-* Passport Support: This mode uses third-party authentication e.g. Google+, Twitter, Facebook to authenticate users in Gluu Server.
+* Passport Support: This control enables Passport component, an authentication middleware offering an easy access to a variety of third-party authentication mechanisms, like ones offered by Google+, Twitter, Facebook, allowing them to easily be used for users' authenticattion in Gluu Server.

-* Custom Script Authenticaiton: This mode uses custom script and enabled in the oxTrust Admin UI.
+Two values are available for selection out-of-the-box: "Default" and "auth_ldap_server".
+The later instructs corresponding modules to use a [basic LDAP bind authentication](../authn-guide/basic.md) against LDAP server configured on "Manage LDAP Authentication" tab of this page, which is by default a Gluu's internal LDAP directory.
+When "Default" is set for "oxTrust authentication mode", it will fall-back to the default method set for oxAuth.

+When a [custom authentication script](../authn-guide/customauthn.md) is enabled, its name is added to both dropdown lists, allowing you to select from a wide variety of prepackaged authentication methods, or define your own.

+!!!
+Warning:
+    If **both** default authentication methods are set to "Default", oxAuth will use basic LDAP bind authentication, but only until the moment some custom authentication script becomes enabled.
+    In case there are enabled custom auth scripts, it will use the one with the lowest priority level (defined by "Level" setting) to authenticate all users automatically, even if you don't set it as default authentication mode explicitly.
+So if this script hasn't yet been properly configured you may lose access to your instance's web UI.
+    Please ensure that you set at least "auth_ldap_server" method for "Authentication mode" before trying to explore other advanced authentication methods.

 ## Manage Custom Scripts
 The Gluu Server exposes interception scripts in places where it is common for organizations to implement custom workflows, or changes to the